TritonDataCenter/sdc-headnode/README.md

 }
 ```

-Some zones are known to MG by one name, but shipped in the installation media
+Some zones are known to the build infrastructure by one name, but shipped in the
-by another (shorter) name.
-The MG name can be provided with the `"jobname"`
+installation media by another (shorter) name.
+The build name can be provided
-key on a per-zone basis.
-For example, the `"manatee"` zone comes from the
+with the `"jobname"` key on a per-zone basis.
+For example, the `"manatee"` zone
-`"sdc-manatee"` MG target:
+comes from the `"sdc-manatee"` build name:

 ```
 {